|

 breaching standard museum practices because of agreements he

+has reached with multi-million-dollar donors."
 This is a particularly interesting report

 because, like the Times reporting on the financial controversy